tus/tusd/docs/faq.md

 ### How can I keep the original filename for the uploads?

 tusd will generate a unique ID for every upload, e.g. `1881febb4343e9b806cad2e676989c0d`, which is also used as the filename for storing the upload.
 If you want to keep the original filename, e.g. `my_image.png`, you will have to rename the uploaded file manually after the upload is completed.
 One can use the [`post-finish` hook](https://github.com/tus/tusd/blob/master/docs/hooks.md#post-finish) to be notified once the upload is completed.
 The client must also be configured to add the filename to the upload's metadata, which can be [accessed inside the hooks](https://github.com/tus/tusd/blob/master/docs/hooks.md#the-hooks-environment) and used for the renaming operation.

+### Notes on CORS

+Tusd supports a number of standard HTTP headers and additional tus specific headers.
+However, tusd does not allow support of any passed HTTP header.
+Some common headers might be supported in development versions and are not in a release of tusd.
+Up to date supported HTTP headers through CORS are specified in "/pkg/handler/unrouted_handler.go"

+If you are looking for a way to communicate additional information from a client to a server, use the `Upload-Metadata` header.

+A list of supported or soon to be supported HTTP headers through CORS and their descriptions are below:
+ * `Authorization`: Defined in [RFC 2617](https://tools.ietf.org/html/rfc2617#section-2), used in various HTTP authentication protocols.
+ * `Origin`: Defined in [RFC 6454](https://tools.ietf.org/html/rfc6454), used to specify the origin of a HTTP request.
+This header is often used to aid in HTTP security.
+ * `X-Requested-With`: Used to identify AJAX requests.
+See [here](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) for details.
+ * `X-Request-ID`: Correlates HTTP requests between a client and server.
+See [here](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) for details.
+ * `X-HTTP-Method-Override`: Requests a web application to override the method specified in the request with the method given in the header field.
+See [here](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) for details.
+ * `Content-Type`: Defined in [RFC 2616](https://tools.ietf.org/html/rfc2616#section-14.17), indicates the media type of the entity-body.
+ * `Upload-Length`: A tus specific header used to indicate the total size of an uploaded file.
+See [here](https://tus.io/protocols/resumable-upload.html#upload-length) for details.
+ * `Upload-Offset`: A tus specific header used to indicate the starting byte that a PATCH should be used on to upload a chunk of a file.
+See [here](https://tus.io/protocols/resumable-upload.html#upload-offset) for details.
+ * `Tus-Resumable`: A tus specific header used to match the client version with the server version of the tus protocol.
+See [here](https://tus.io/protocols/resumable-upload.html#tus-resumable) for details.
+ * `Upload-Metadata`: A tus specific header used for integrators to communicate general metadata between a client and server.
+See [here](https://tus.io/protocols/resumable-upload.html#upload-metadata) for details.
+ * `Upload-Defer-Length`: A tus specific header used to communicate if the upload file size is not known during the HTTP request it is in.
+See [here](https://tus.io/protocols/resumable-upload.html#upload-defer-length) for details.
+ * `Upload-Concat`: A tus specific header used to indicate if the containing HTTP request is the final request for uploading a file or not.
+See [here](https://tus.io/protocols/resumable-upload.html#upload-concat) for details.